How to migrate an existing website to Webflow without losing its SEO?

 Mistakes to avoid when migrating to Webflow

 Certain common mistakes can have a lasting impact on your SEO.
-It is essential to remember to use 301 redirects, as failing to do so will result in an immediate loss of traffic.
-Neglecting the loading speed of the new site can also hurt your SEO in the long term.
-Don't forget the importance of perfect mobile compatibility and make sure that all pages are correctly indexed before making the final switch.
+It's essential to remember to use 301 redirects, as failing to do so will result in an immediate loss of traffic.
+Neglecting the loading speed of the new site can also hurt your SEO in the long run.
+Don't forget the importance of perfect mobile compatibility and make sure all pages are properly indexed before making the final switch.

-Migrating your website to Webflow without losing your natural search engine ranking is entirely feasible if you follow best SEO practices: preliminary audit, rigorous redirects, comprehensive SEO optimization, thorough technical checks, and constant monitoring after launch.
+Migrating your website to Webflow without losing your SEO ranking is entirely possible by following SEO best practices: preliminary audit, rigorous redirects, comprehensive SEO optimization, thorough technical checks, and constant monitoring after launch.

-To round out your thinking and optimize your redesign in Webflow, also check out:
+To complete your research and optimize your redesign with Webflow, see also:

 Would you like support with this important step to ensure your presence on the first page of Google?
 Our team specializing in SEO and Webflow is available to answer all your questions.